ericsink/SQLitePCL.raw/README.md

 Interesting features include the ability to iterate through query result sets using LINQ, support for binary streaming of data in and out of SQLite using .NET streams, and a powerful async API built on the RX framework."

-## How does this compare to the SQLite stuff in MvvmCross?

-Same story.
-MvvmCross is using a PCL-ified fork of sqlite-net.
-I would welcome MvvmCross to use my version of sqlite-net built on SQLitePCL.raw.

-## How does this compare to SQLite.Net-PCL?

-[SQLite.Net-PCL](https://github.com/oysteinkrog/SQLite.Net-PCL) appears to be a PCL fork of sqlite-net, apparently with a bit more proactive stance toward eliminating ifdefs.
-I don't know much else about it.

 ## How does this compare to System.Data.SQLite?

 [System.Data.SQLite](http://system.data.sqlite.org) is an ADO.NET-style SQLite wrapper developed by the